nikolaiborisik/list-of-frontend-related-topics/readme.md

 - [30-seconds / 30-seconds-of-react](https://github.com/30-seconds/30-seconds-of-react) Short React code snippets for all your development needs

 - [krasimir / react-in-patterns](https://github.com/krasimir/react-in-patterns) A free book that talks about design patterns/techniques used while developing with React.
+- [markerikson/react-redux-links](https://github.com/markerikson/react-redux-links) Curated tutorial and resource links I've collected on React, Redux, ES6, and more

 ### <a id="fe-js"></a> JavaScript